WooChan-Noh/SDReactorUnity/ReadMeEng.md

 ## How to use Reactor
 1. Add your sorce iamge(use only face) and target image(result) in this Unity Project
-2. Type images path in script
+2. Type images path in SD Rector Object's inspector
 > Check out the **Reacotor git page** for good results
 ## Known Issue
 1. In **SDSetrings.cs**, You must modify  ```public string face_restorer = "1"``` to ```public string face_restorer = "CodeFormer"```